arober39/myfitnesspal_diary_entries/README.md

 ## Send JSON to Elasticsearch and store as index
 ### To send data to ES, you will first need an Elastic Cloud account (link)
-### steps to use Elasticsearch python client
-### Finally, uncomment function calls in both output functions to send nutrition data to ES
+### Uncomment function calls in both output functions to send nutrition data to ES

 ```
 def total_daily_macros_and_calories_output(date, daily_totals_dict):